Azure/api-management-policy-snippets/examples/oauth-proxy/readme.md

 # OAuth Proxy Azure API Management policies

-The policies in this folder provide support for an OAuth Proxy similar that works in a similar way to App Service Authentication.
+The policies in this folder provide support for an OAuth Proxy that works in a similar way to App Service Authentication.

 ## Policies
 | Policy Name | Purpose | How to use |